-||All versions support the download of log backup files.
+||All MySQL versions support the download of binary log files.

-- Log on to the RDS console.
+- Log on to the ApsaraDB for RDS console.

-- Find the target RDS instance and click the instance ID.
+- Find the target RDS instance and click its ID.
+The Basic Information page appears.

 - In the left-side navigation pane, click Backup and Restoration.